yogthos/Selmer/doc/intro.md

 We're currently aiming for Stencil'ish performance and seem to be within range of that at the moment.

+#### Current performance problems

+Snapshots from YourKit are showing:

+    clojure.core$assoc_in.invoke(Object, Object, Object) 41363 47
+      clojure.lang.RT.nth(Object, int, Object) 41363 47
+        clojure.lang.RT.nthFrom(Object, int, Object) 41363 47
+          java.lang.Class.isArray 41363 47

+Totalling something like 81% of the runtime by themselves.
+File.lastModified() takes up 5-8%.

+Not really sure what's going on here, but it's all part of the FunctionNode->for-handler->render/assoc chain.

 ### Why

 Server-side templating still matters.
 Server-side rendered content is still useful and necessary and not every website is destined to be a single-page application.
 Even in cases where a SPA is presumed, having partially rendered content can improve the experience for your users.